Achievable logoAchievable logo

 Right to pro-rata share of dividend and capital gain distributions

 The fund also made a capital gain distribution of roughly $0.62 per share.
-This type of distribution occurs when the fund manager sells a security in its portfolio at a gain, then distributes the profit to shareholders.
-For example, assume the Schwab fund establishes a $10 million position on Coca-Cola Co. stock (ticker: KO), then sells the position for a total of $15 million a few years later.
+This type of distribution occurs when the fund manager sells a security in the portfolio at a gain and then distributes the profit to shareholders.
+For example, assume the Schwab fund establishes a $10 million position in Coca-Cola Co. stock (ticker: KO) and sells the position for a total of $15 million a few years later.
 The fund could then distribute the $5 million gain to shareholders.
 These distributions are made once per year, typically in December.

-Shareholders maintain the right to receive dividend and capital gain distributions, but do not have the power to vote for them.
+Shareholders have the right to receive dividend and capital gain distributions, but they don’t vote on whether distributions are made.
 Instead, the BOD approves dividend payments.
-It’s common for the BOD to approve these distributions as there are tax incentives to do so (covered later in this unit).
+It’s common for the BOD to approve these distributions because there are tax incentives to do so (covered later in this unit).

 Right to fund disclosures